Diagnosing a Rotator Cuff Injury

 How is a rotator cuff injury diagnosed and treated?

 Dr. Van Thiel uses an array of tests and exams for diagnosing a rotator cuff injury, beginning with a thorough exam of your shoulder.
 During your office visit, he’ll move your shoulder in different ways to pinpoint the location of your rotator cuff pain and test your shoulder function and strength.
 He’ll also ask you about your activities, your medical history, and the specific nature of your symptoms.
 Often, he’ll prescribe diagnostic imaging, like X-rays or MRI, to obtain images of the inside of your shoulder.
 The exam and imaging tests enable Dr. Van Thiel to prescribe a customized course of rotator cuff injury treatment.

 In most cases, rotator cuff treatment begins conservatively, with exercises and gentle stretching designed to reduce inflammation and restore normal joint function.
 You might also benefit from ice packs and over-the-counter pain medicines.
 In some cases, Dr. Van Thiel may recommend joint injections to provide more immediate and targeted relief.

-If your injury is getting in the way of comfortable movement and enjoying normal activity, it’s always best to seek medical counsel.
+If your injury is getting in the way of comfortable movement and enjoying the normal activity, it’s always best to seek medical counsel.
 In more severe injuries, rotator cuff surgery might be the best course of action to repair the damage.
 Upon having surgery, time and physical therapy will be crucial throughout your rotator cuff surgery recovery.

-The key to a quick and complete recovery is to have your pain evaluated as soon as possible, before serious or even permanent damage occurs.
+The key to a quick and complete recovery is to have your pain evaluated as soon as possible before serious or even permanent damage occurs.
 To find out what’s causing your shoulder pain, schedule an office visit today.